tonymm81/WlanDeviceControlApp/README.md

 - I add the back button to settings screen.
 - Adding the pair device view under settings screen.
 This route needs to finish in python server.

+## version 112
+- Modifying app logic.
+There was some issues related of socket view so I fix it and now we have to build the app and test again.
+There was also the test boolean true, so the app did not work on prod environment

 ### Christmas to do in next version.